 Believing in the importance of nurturing the art of choral singing, we annually offer a limited number of scholarships to Allegheny College students who sing with our choir.
 These singers provide a stable core to our choral sound, and help smooth out seasonal fluctuations in attendance.

 Liberty Bells Established in 1975, this ensemble typically rings in church one Sunday each month.
 They have also performed in concerts and other community events, including Meadville’s much-loved ‘Trees of Christmas’ and the annual 'Spring Ring'.
 Rehearsals are on Tuesdays (September-May) from 5:30-6:15 PM.
 No prior handbell experience is required to join, but the ability to read music is necessary.

 French Creek Brass Quintet The French Creek Brass Quintet, made up of professional musicians from across western Pennsylvania, enriches our worship on several Sundays throughout the year.
 The generous financial support of Dr. Dennis & Marci Finton makes it possible for us to hear this wonderful ensemble on a regular basis.

 In January 1970, a disastrous fire damaged the sanctuary and destroyed the four-manual organ built in 1924 by the Tellers-Kent company of Erie.
-The church engaged the Schlicker Organ Company of Buffalo to craft a new instrument of three manuals and 46 (now 47) ranks, inspired by German organs of the 18th century.
-Pictured are some of the pipes of the Great and Pedal divisions.
+While repairs to the building were underway, the congregation engaged the Schlicker Organ Company of Buffalo to craft a new instrument of three manuals and 46 (now 47) ranks, inspired by German organs of the 18th century.

 This organ was dedicated in November 1972, and since that time has received a new console and blower, but is otherwise largely unaltered.
-With over 2,500 pipes it is Meadville’s largest instrument, and is frequently used for concerts in addition to being at the heart of our weekly worship.
+With over 2,500 pipes it is the largest instrument in Crawford County, and is frequently heard in concert in addition to being at the heart of our weekly worship.

 The stoplist can be found online here at the OHS database.